snailcreature/amor/README.md

-# amor: A Löve2D project manager
+# amor: A Löve2D project manager :heart:

 As a package and project manager, amor can: